Photonsters/anycubic-photon-docs/FAQ.md

 - Yes, you can pause at anytime during your print.
 Resume as quickly as you can to ensure that your print will continue safely.
 However it is generally not recommended as it will most likely leave a line at the layer where you paused.
 - Do note that if you switch the printer off during a pause, you will not be able to resume.

+### I hear a strange faint knock or a suction/sticking sound everytime the plate lifts.
+It's this normal?
+It's completely normal.
+It's a good sign that your print is sticking to the build plate and that the layers are releasing from the FEP film.

 ### How do I know that my print is sticking to the build plate?
 - One easy way to tell is by listening for the sound that's made as the layer peels off the FEP.
 You can hear it clearly especially for the first few bottom layers.
 Don't worry if you can't hear it anymore later, it varies depending on the size of the layer being printed.
 - You can also use pause to check on your print, but note that you may get a line at the layer where you paused.